-Round 1 Accepted Events automatically get listed on a "Conference Events" webpage.
-Event Organizers update their individual webpage with information about how to apply to their event; they can do so through a form in their Dashboard.
-Event Organizers can use these pages to apply for institutional travel support; they will also have a certificate, formatted with their name and event, available for download in their Dashboard.
+Round 1 Accepted Events get listed on a "Conference Events" webpage.
+Event Organizers update their individual event listing with information about how to apply to their event; they can do so through coordination with Executive Director.
+Event Organizers can use these pages to apply for institutional travel support; they will also have a certificate, formatted with their name and event, available for download from the Board.

-Summer Prior to Conference
+Nine Months Prior to Conference